GluuFederation/flex/docs/admin/recipes/getting-started-rancher.md

 ## Testing Casa

-Gluu Casa ("Casa") is a self-service web portal for managing account security preferences.
+Jans Casa ("Casa") is a self-service web portal for managing account security preferences.
 The primary use case for Casa is self-service 2FA, but other use cases and functionalities can be supported via Casa plugins.

 Although you have not enabled two-factor authentication yet, you should still be able to login to Casa as the admin user and the password is the one you set during installation.